bitlogik/uniblow/docs/LinuxRunBin.md

 # Uniblow on Debian or Tails

-We provide a Linux binary file which can be used directly on Tails OS and the Debian 10 Linux distribution, for the common x86/64 *AMD64* architecture.
+We provide a Linux binary file which can be used directly on Ubuntu, Debian or Tails OS Linux distributions, for the common x86/64 *AMD64* architecture.

 For the following Linux OS :

+* Ubuntu 16 to 20 should work
+* Ubuntu derivatives, like Mint
+* Debian Buster 10.10, should work on any 10.x "Buster"
 * Tails v4.20, should work on any v4.x
-* Debian Buster 10.10, should work on any 10.x "Buster"

 ### Download the binary